Natsumi-x/WaveAutoExec/README.md

 ## Features

 - **Select Scripts Folder**: Easily set the folder where your `.luau` scripts are located.
-- **Script Management**: Select a script to copy it to the auto-execution folder.
-Use the "None" option to delete all scripts in the folder.
+- **Script Management**: Use checkboxes to select scripts to copy to the auto-execution folder.
+- **Interactive Log**: Click the GIF to open a log window for detailed messages.
 - **Settings Persistence**: Remembers your last selected folder and script.

 ## Requirements